vipulbhj/vipulbhj/blogs/LearningsWhileBuildingNRAF/TheCuriousCaseOfResDotRender/README.md

 node index.js
 ```

-and went to `http://localhost:3000`, and there it was, just as I had expected.
+and opened `http://localhost:3000` in the browser, and there it was, just as I had expected.
 An ERROR, precisely the one I expected.

 ![Permissions Error](./error.png)